 We promote the health, safety, nutrition and well-being of every child

-- By observing children and communicating with staff throughout the day to check for signs of illness including COVID -19 and report it to Supervisor who in turn communicates with the parent.
+- By observing children and communicating with staff throughout the day to check for signs of illness and report it to Supervisor who in turn communicates with the parent.
 Children or staff who become ill while attending the daycare must return home as soon as possible.
 The Supervisor initiates the Centre’s Illness Management Policy

 - Staff and children wash their hands throughout the day following hand washing policy.